SovereignShop/clj-manifold3d/README.md

 # clj-manifold3d

 This library provides a Clojure(Script) wrapper over Emmett Lalish's incredible Manifold 3D geometry library.
-It is based on JNI bindings to c++ produced via. javacpp: see https://github.com/SovereignShop/manifold.
+The CLJ implementation is based on JNI bindings to c++ produced via. javacpp: see https://github.com/SovereignShop/manifold.
+The CLJS implementation is based on emscripten build of Manifold for wasm.

 It currently only includes Linux builds of Manifold.
 I intend to support other environments soon.

 It implements most of the library functionality, plus extends it to support native convex hulls (2D and 3D), partial revolutions, and polyhedrons.
 It provides a full superset of OpenSCAD functionality, making migration as easy as possible.